-I remember sitting at Mamas, a restaurant in Copiague, when I ordered it for the first time.
-It was one of the first times my parents let me order off of the adult menu.
+I remember sitting at Mamas, a restaurant in Copiague, when I ordered Saltimbocca for the first time.
+It was one of the first times my parents let me order off the adult menu.
 I looked through and found something I would never find at home.
 And for some reason, the saltimbocca caught my eye.

 We didn't go out to eat often as kids so this was a very clear memory for me.
 My memory of it is quite faded and to be honest, when I first attempted to recreate it when I was learning to cook, I ended up with spicy chicken saltimbocca.
 Definitely not the classic saltimbocca that I remembered.
 Still a classic in my mind though.